mehmetegeacican/Design-Patterns-JS-TS/Structural/Composite/Readme.md

 # Composite Pattern
-Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.
+Composite is a structural design pattern that lets you compose objects into tree structures and then work loose coupled with these structures, treat them as if they were individual objects.

 ## Problem
 If your model can be represented as a tree, why not?